 The Queen Charlotte/Haida Gwaii Hospital Replacement project was officially announced by the Province of B.C. on April 12, 2012 in the Village of Queen Charlotte.
 This project is an important investment for families and future generations in the Village of Queen Charlotte and the surrounding communities in the delivery of quality, sustainable health care services.

-The new facility will cost up to $50 million dollars, and is a cost share between the Province and the North West Regional Hospital District.
-The project is being undertaken in a design-build approach, which bring innovation to the process by integrating the design and construction teams together.
+The total value of the facility is $50 million dollars, with the costs shared between the Province and the North West Regional Hospital District.
+The project is follows a design-build approach, which bring innovation to the process by integrating the design and construction teams together.
 Bouygues Building Canada and Perkins & Will are collaboratively building the new hospital.
 For more information on the procurement process, please visit the project site on partnershipsbc.ca.